Beaver Valley Foot Clinic

 Laser – Acronym for the Light Amplification by the Simulated Emission of Radiation.
 27 different lasers, each best for a certain treatment available in our offices!

-Laser Treatment – Treatment that involves extremely high heated, targeted light beams to remove tissue in a non-invasive procedure to remove lesions.
+– Treatment that involves extremely high heated, targeted light beams to remove tissue in a non-invasive procedure to remove lesions.

 Lesion – Damage to an area of the body that causes discomfort and pain, either acute or

 chronic.
 Acute lesions last a short amount of time and are characterized by swelling, pain, heat and reddening.
 Chronic lesions occur more often but less accessible.